 Student Health and Safety

-The health and safety of students is vitally important to the George Brown community, so SAGBC has designed a wide variety of programs and services to foster an open and inclusive campus environment where everyone feels safe.
+Seeing the importance of health and safety to the GBC community, the SAGBC has designed a variety of services to foster an open and inclusive campus environment where everyone feels safe.

 SafeWalk